-We flew into Leh from Kolkata with the budget Indigo Airlines, and thus needed to take several days to acclimatize to the massive change in altitude.
+We flew into Leh from Kolkata, and thus needed to take several days to acclimatize to the massive change in altitude.
 Unless you drive (or hitchhike!) in, you’ll need to do the same.
 Never fear, there’s plenty to see and/or gawk at around Leh.

 Use this day to wander around the city, checking out the local markets and enjoying some time in the numerous cafes and eateries.

 Accommodation in Leh

 Leh has plenty of accommodation, from dirt-cheap backpacker jaunts to luxury hotels.
 It helps to book ahead in high season, and in the off-season, it’s possible to score great deals online at mid-range and luxury hotels.